lavague-ai/LaVague/docs/docs/integrations/azure.md

 ### End-to-end example

-To use the AzureOpenaiContext, you should import the `lavagues.contexts.openai` package, initialize you `AzureOpenaiContext` and then pass it to our `Action Engine` using the `from_context()` initialization method.
+To use the AzureOpenaiContext, you should import the `lavague.contexts.openai` package, initialize you `AzureOpenaiContext` and then pass it to our `Action Engine` using the `from_context()` initialization method.

 ```python
 from lavague.core import WorldModel, ActionEngine